swiftlang/swift-evolution/proposals/0267-where-on-contextually-generic.md

 }

 class Derived<T>: Base<T> {
-    // OK, the substitutions for <T: Equatable> are a superset of those for <T: Comparable>
+    // OK, the possible substitutions for <T: Equatable> are a superset of those for <T: Comparable>
     override func foo() where T: Equatable { ... }
 }
 ```